Tips to Remember Upon Receiving Your Rug

 Never use steam or wet shampoo cleaning methods.

-We can not hold tight tolerance when cutting natural fiber rugs.
-The dimensions can be off has much as 1/2”
+We hold a 1/2″ tolerance when cutting natural fiber rugs.
+The dimension requested may be +/- 1/2″.

 Natural fibers are for indoor use only

-All products are recommended for residential use only unless otherwise specified.
+All products are recommended for residential use only.

 Natural fiber area rugs can be used in most areas of the home.
 We recommend a common sense approach to using in suitable locations.